Email: reference-flint@umich.edu

 Primary sources in American social history from the antebellum period through reconstruction.
 The collection is particularly strong in the subject areas of education, psychology, American history, sociology, religion, and science and technology.

-Searchable access to the backfile of the New York Times (Late Eastern Edition), in full digitized page images.
+Searchable access to the New York Times (Late Eastern Edition), in full digitized page images.

-Searchable access to the New York Times (Late Eastern Edition), from the first issue on September 18, 1851 to three months ago.
+Searchable access to the New York Times (Late Eastern Edition), from the first issue on September 18, 1851 to one month ago.
 Reproduces the complete full text of every issue in its original printed form, in full page images digitized from microfilm.
 Also incorporates indexing and subject headings from the New York Times Index, 1851-1993.

 Custom cross-search of full-text backfiles of dozens of United States and international English-language newspapers.
-Click "More" for individual titles.
+Click "More info" for individual titles.

 Includes: